 We partner with Second Harvest Food Bank to provide free supplemental groceries and nutritional awareness to the community.
 Our distributions are in the open air plaza at La Manzana Community Resources every second and fourth Wednesday, and first Friday of each month at 11am.
 During the distribution, we often have food tastings, physical activities, and other educational activities for waiting families.

-We offer a variety of parent education classes and one-on-one sessions, addressing a wide range of topics.
-Classes, workshops, seminars and individual sessions are available in both Spanish and English.
+We offer a variety of parent education classes and one-on-one sessions, including Triple P classes, that address a wide range of topics.
+Classes, workshops, seminars and individual sessions are available in both Spanish and English, with funding made available by First 5 Santa Cruz County.

 This program provides one-on-one emotional and parenting support for Foster Families, providing assistance with things like finding a tutor or volunteer, finding low cost activities or entertainment, finding clothing or furniture, and connecting to community resources, such as parenting classes and positive parenting strategies.
 The goals of the initiative are to help Santa Cruz County children in foster care stay rooted in their communities, neighborhoods and schools, and to help parents, foster parents, and relative caregivers form supportive relationships and work together to help children.